IS MY CHILD READY FOR SCHOOL?

 If you are concerned about your child’s development, talk to your team leader or manager at Erina kindergarten or a health professional for advice.
 We are here to help where we can.

-Whatever stage your child is at, there is a lot we can to do support them as they develop the school readiness skills they need.
+Whatever stage your child is at, there is a lot we can to do support them as they develop the school transition skills they need.
 The most important thing we can do is provide your child with lots of encouragement.
 Spend time with your child, playing, reading, drawing, singing, talking, and listening and we encourage you to do this at home as much as possible.

 • Encouraging your child to practice their independence with self-help skills such as going to the toilet alone.